LoffiBubby/5301Conclusion/Week2.md

 #### My Answer

 Authorization: IoT devices should be authorized to perform specific actions, to prevent unauthorized access to sensitive data

+#### Sample Answer

+* Human Safety: Information security is rapidly including personal security and safety.
+* Authentication is also important that supports the CIA in IoT.
+Each device needs to reliably identify itself and prove that it can securely communicate with other devices in the system.
+This can be achieved using a combination of digital certificates and hardware-based anchor of trust.
+Strong user authentication should also be used to control user access.
+* Non-repudiation: This serves as irrefutable proof of the validity and origin of all data trans- mitted.
+Digitally signed documents and transactions using hardware security device can provide strong non-repudiation for the date and origin of transaction.

 ### Q7